-The arms of the forceps after maximum closure by manual compression shall not take a permanent set and the jaws shall continue to engage and disengage accurately without sticking.
+The arms of the forceps after maximum closure by manual compression shall not take a permanent set and the jaws shall continue to engage and disengage accurately without sticking; and

-The riveted joint of the forceps shall be gripped firmly in a vice, By the application of force at the tip of the arm, one arm of the forceps shall be reflected in a plane at right angles to the plane of the arm by a distance of 50 mm measured at the tip of the forceps.
+The riveted joint of the forceps shall be gripped firmly in a vice, by the application of force at the tip of the arm, one arm of the forceps shall be reflected in a plane at right angles to the plane of the arm by a distance of 50 mm measured at the tip of the forceps.
 On release of the force, no permanent set shall be observed.
 The test shall be repeated on the other arm.

 Load Closure Test

-The tips of the forceps shall just close when a load between 1.57 N – 1.77 N is applied at the first finger groove from the tip.
+The tips of the forceps shall just close when a load between 1.57 N to 1.77 N is applied at the first finger groove from the tip.

 Performance